oniehuis/JuChrom.jl/docs/src/man/mz_binning.md

 Mass spectra are measured at high precision, with centroiding yielding continuous m/z values rather than discrete integer bins.
-In many instruments, centroiding is performed on the fly during acquisition: the detector’s continuous profile signal is reduced to peak centers and intensities before storage.
-As a result, scans are lists of peak centers with non-uniform spacing in the m/z domain, not evenly sampled vectors.
+In many instruments, centroiding is performed during acquisition such that the detector’s profile signal is summarized as peak centers and intensities before storage, and scans are therefore stored as sparse peak lists with non-uniform spacing in the m/z domain.
 Many downstream workflows, however, operate on a fixed m/z grid.
 Binning consolidates nearby m/z values into shared bins, which reduces spectrum sparsity, stabilizes signal across scans, and makes spectra comparable for alignment, similarity scoring, and matrix-based processing.
+This discretization is standard in low-resolution GC–MS workflows, where spectra are treated as nominal-mass vectors rather than accurate-mass distributions.

-It also provides a simple, deterministic way to handle small instrument-to-instrument or run-to-run shifts without overfitting to noise.
+For unit-mass GC–MS (e.g., quadrupole electron ionization (EI) instruments), spectra are acquired as centroided floating-point m/z values, whereas interpretation, library matching, and fingerprinting operate on nominal integer mass channels.
+As a result, centroid masses must be mapped onto an integer grid by assigning each measured m/z value to a nominal mass bin.
+The physically meaningful placement of such bins is governed by the systematic offset between exact and nominal masses arising from elemental mass defects.
+Let $w(X)$ be the monoisotopic atomic mass of element $X$, and define the elemental mass defect as

-For GC-MS data, integer binning with boundaries at -0.3 (lower) and +0.7 (upper) around each integer m/z is meaningful because fragment masses cluster around nominal integers once you account for elemental mass defects (O'Callaghan et al. 2012).
-If $w(X)$ is the atomic weight of element $X$ and $\Delta(X) = w(X) - \mathrm{round}(w(X))$, then
+$\Delta(X) = w(X) - \mathrm{round}(w(X))$.
+For a fragment ion $Y$ with elemental
-$\Delta(^{12}\mathrm{C}) = 0$, $\Delta(^{14}\mathrm{N}) \approx 0.00022$,
+composition $Y = \sum_{i=1}^{r} k_i X_i$, where $X_i$ denotes the $i$-th element present,
-$\Delta(^{16}\mathrm{O}) \approx -0.00032$, and $\Delta(^{1}\mathrm{H}) \approx 0.00783$.
+$k_i$ is the number of atoms of that element, and $r$ is the number of distinct elements in the fragment, the total mass defect is $\Delta(Y) = \sum_{i=1}^{r} k_i \Delta(X_i)$.
-For a fragment $Y$ with composition $k_1 X_1 + \cdots + k_r X_r$, the mass defect is
+Because typical GC–EI fragments are composed primarily of C, H, N, and O, with only limited incorporation of heavier heteroatoms, their exact masses are systematically offset from nominal integers but remain well separated from adjacent nominal channels.
-$\Delta(Y) = k_1 \Delta(X_1) + \cdots + k_r \Delta(X_r)$.
-Typical GC-MS fragments
+As a result, mapping floating-point centroid m/z values onto integer mass bins is a natural and physically meaningful discretization step for low-resolution GC–MS.

-(m/z ≤ 550) cannot accumulate large negative defects because they rarely contain many P/Si/O atoms, and those elements are the main contributors to negative mass defect.
-They also cannot accumulate large positive defects because the hydrogen count is limited, so the feasible defect range is roughly bounded between about -0.13 and +0.63 for fragments in the GC-MS mass range.
-A bin that spans $[n-0.3, n+0.7)$ around each integer $n$ thus comfortably contains the physically plausible defect window for a nominal mass, reducing the chance that a real fragment sits near a bin edge.
+From a theoretical perspective, there is no unique binning interval: any asymmetric window that captures the physically plausible mass-defect range and exceeds instrumental centroid uncertainty is acceptable.
+Accordingly, multiple asymmetric binning schemes are valid in principle.
+In practice, however, a window spanning $[n-0.3, n+0.7)$ around each integer $n$ has become the most widely adopted convention in nominal-mass GC–MS workflows.
+This interval provides sufficient tolerance for mass defect, centroid jitter, and modest mass-axis drift while maintaining clear separation between adjacent nominal channels.

 ## JuChrom m/z binning

 JuChrom provides [`binmzvalues`](@ref), which applies a binning function to the m/z values in each scan of a `MassScanSeries` and sums intensities within each bin to produce a new `MassScanSeries` on a consistent grid.
-By default it uses [`integer`](@ref), which implements the $[n-0.3, n+0.7)$ integer binning convention described above, but any custom binning function can be supplied to target a different bin width or precision (for example, rounding to a fixed decimal grid).
+By default it uses [`integer`](@ref), which implements the $[n-0.3, n+0.7)$ integer binning convention described above.
+However, users can apply [`integer`](@ref) with a different offset or supply custom binning functions to target a different bin width or precision (for example, rounding to a fixed decimal grid).

 ## Example